Rosemary Linton MBACP Accred

-As a teenager, you face many challenges, and at this time of year, you may well be struggling with anxiety about exams.
+As a teenager, you face many challenges.
+School, college or university may be causing anxiety.
 Counselling can really help you to cope with the pressure.
 Or you may have difficulties in relationships with parents, and with friends.
 Issues of gender, sexuality and sexual orientation may be a concern.
 I am an LGBT affirmative therapist.
 Maybe you have very negative feelings about yourself and how you look.
 Social media may be causing you problems.
 You may feel very distressed, and unable to talk to anyone about how you feel.
 Some young people become very angry, and, at times, aggressive.
 Others withdraw, and find it difficult to go out and find friends.
 School is a pressure, and deciding what to do after school is frightening.
 Having a trusted counsellor to talk to means that you don't have to cope with all of this on your own.
 Your confidentiality will be respected -- your parents do not need to know what you talk about in sessions.

 As a young adult, you face daunting challenges as you begin to live independently, develop your career, form longer term relationships, and then begin to bring up children.
 To complicate your already complex life, you may feel held back by difficult experiences or relationships in the past as well as the present.
 Some young adults are devastated to find that their parents' marriages, are breaking up, and everything is changing.
 In the current economic climate, many are finding it difficult to find work, even after completing a qualification.
 Having to live at home again may feel like failure.
 You don't have to cope with all of this on your own.
 Counselling really does help.